 - Cleaning up a shelter

-Volunteer to help people in poverty
+Volunteer to help people in poverty in Columbus

 We’ve all had those weeks where your paycheck is stretched pretty thin.
 But there are 1 in 5 Columbus residents living below the poverty line.
 You need money for quite literally everything—laundry, public transit, school fees, food, shelter, clean water, internet, etc. You can help lift some of the intense pressure of financial stress by volunteering for organizations that support those in need.
 When more people in our community have the money they need to live, it helps all of us.